fmalina/revisions-blocl/activism/capitalistrealism.md

-poisonous to well-being are the systematic encouragement of the ideas that material affluence is the key to fulfilment, that only the affluent are winners and that access to the top is open to anyone willing to work hard enough, regardless of their family, ethical or social background – if you don’t succeed there is only one person to blame.
+poisonous to well-being are the systematic encouragement of the ideas that material affluence is the key to fulfilment, that only the affluent are winners and that access to the top is open to anyone willing to work hard enough, regardless of their family, ethical or social background – if you don't succeed there is only one person to blame.

 Initially, it might appear to be a mystery that bureaucratic measures should